Jordan-S1/Bank_Management_App/README.md

 ## Overview

 A web-based bank management application built with the MERN stack, Vite, and Tailwind CSS.
 This app allows users to manage bank accounts, perform transactions, and view account details.
 It provides a secure and intuitive interface for customers.
 The app also includes a dark/light mode feature for enhanced user experience.
+Here is the live site: https://bank-management-app-k1yf.onrender.com

 ## Features